Year Graduated: 2019

-A recent alumna of the MEd in Post-Secondary Student Affairs and Services, I have worked in SFU Student Services since 2005.
-Having worked in departments such as University Advancement, Student Development, and Student Success, my current role is the Manager, Residence Life Training Programs at SFU.
+I have worked in SFU Student Services since 2005.
+Having worked in departments such as University Advancement, Student Development, Student Success, and Residence Life Training Programs at SFU.
 My research interest includes: First year experience, new student orientation, development and pathways of paraprofessionals and early student affairs professionals.

 What attracted you to come to SFU?